|Southwest Washington Symphony Board of Directors 2021

 with Executive, Finance, Facilities and Scholarship Committees and is copied on the work of

 all other committees.
 He also is primary on official communications and documents.
-Kurt is

 David Walworth, Vice Chair, serves on the Executive, Finance, Facilities, Fund Raising,